Matiaspv42/personal-finance-app/README.md

 ## Personal finances web application
 # Chauchera

-The idea behind this web application is to allow the user to have and control a centralized **Chauchera** (a wallet) where you can see and record transactions.
+The idea behind this web application is to allow the user to have and control a centralized **Chauchera** (a wallet) where you can see and record your transactions.
 Chauchera also allows you to schedule mails in order to never miss a bill (like your telephone bill).

 Before going in a tour through the website let me tell you about the technologies we used here.